Blog

 10 email authentication best practices

 Use these best practices to safeguard your brand and give recipients the confidence to interact with your emails.
-Mix and match them to suit your needs: for example, you may not need DMARC now, but you’ll definitely need SPF and DKIM for a start.

 1. Audit your mail servers

-As your sending needs grow in complexity with your business, you might not know which machines are sending messages on your behalf!
+As your sending requirements grow in complexity with your business, you might not know which machines are sending messages on your behalf!
 Get clarity by creating a spreadsheet of all your mail servers along with their IP addresses and domains.
 Some of these can include:

 • Web servers